openhab/openhab-python/README.md

 - Register the class or function as a rule
 - If name is not provided, a fallback name in the form "{filename}.{function_or_classname}" is created
-- Triggers can be added with argument "triggers", with a function called "buildTriggers" (only classes) or with an [@when decorator](#decorator-when)
+- Triggers can be added with argument "triggers=", a function "buildTriggers" or with an [@when decorator](#decorator-when)
-- Conditions can be added with argument "conditions", with a function called "buildConditions" (only classes) or with an [@onlyif decorator](#decorator-onlyif)
+- Conditions can be added with argument "conditions=", a function "buildConditions" or with an [@onlyif decorator](#decorator-onlyif)
 - The execute function is wrapped within a try / except to provide meaningful error logs
 - A logger object (self.logger or {functionname}.logger) with the prefix "org.automation.pythonscripting.{filename}.{function_or_classname}" is available
 - You can enable a profiler to analyze runtime with argument `profile_code=True`